Pablo Reyes Player Props: Red Sox vs. Rockies

-Pablo Reyes -- batting .200 with two walks and two RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Colorado Rockies, with Chase Anderson on the mound, on June 13 at 7:10 PM ET.
+Pablo Reyes -- 2-for-4 in his last game -- will be in action for the Boston Red Sox against the Colorado Rockies, with Austin Gomber on the mound, on June 14 at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Yankees.
+He had two hits (going 2-for-4) in his most recent game against the Rockies.

 Pablo Reyes Game Info & Props vs. the Rockies